sjiang325/FundamentaAanalysis/README.md

 - After picking the "right" stocks, the QuantRisk notebook could calculate portfolio, benchmark, and active risks, with each risk breaking into systematic and unsystematic parts.

 - All data are from Yahoo finance and Ken French's website.

+- Use the PortfolioHoldings sheet to enter holdings and weights.